> Baking on Mainnet

 tezbake info

-Import Ledger key or soft key and register as baker
+Import baking keys and register as baker

 Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) submit your baker registration on the blockchain.